mika314/mika314.github.io/bucket-list-prioritized.md

 1. [ ] p4 M Name a star
 1. [ ] p4 M Write a book and publish it
 1. [ ] p4 L Meet a world leader
-1. [ ] p1 XL Be a self-made billionaire